Affection (Lisa Stansfield album): Content

 The whole album was written by Stansfield, Ian Devaney and Andy Morris.
 All songs were produced by Devaney and Morris, except "This Is the Right Time" produced by Coldcut.
 At first, Affection was released in Europe on 20 November 1989.
 It included thirteen songs on the CD and cassette editions of the album and ten songs on the LP version (without "Affection", "Wake Up Baby" and "The Way You Want It").
-On 20 February 1990, the album was issued in North America with noticeably refined mixes of several of the songs and different sequence of the tracks.
+On 20 February 1990, the album was issued in North America with noticeably refined mixes of several of the songs and different sequences of the tracks.
 In 2003, Affection was remastered and re-released as limited edition digipak with four bonus songs: "People Hold On", "My Apple Heart", "Lay Me Down" and "Something's Happenin'".
 The last three tracks were originally included on the European single, "What Did I Do to You?".
 In North America, "Lay Me Down" and "Something's Happenin'" were featured on the "You Can't Deny It" single and "My Apple Heart" became "This Is the Right Time" B-side.

 Affection was remastered and expanded, and was re-released as a deluxe 2CD + DVD set in November 2014.
 It was expanded to feature rare tracks and 12" mixes plus videos, live footage and a specially recorded interview with Stansfield.
 The twenty-eight-page booklet features photos, memorabilia, lyrics and brand new sleeve notes.
 The set was issued in the United Kingdom on 10 November 2014 and in Europe on 21 November 2014.
 It was also released as a part of The Collection 1989–2003 at the same time.
-The 2014 reissue of Affection includes previously unreleased track, "The Love in Me" (Extended Version).
+The 2014 reissue of Affection includes the previously unreleased track, "The Love in Me" (Extended Version).
 Issued at the same time, People Hold On ...
 The Remix Anthology features the following previously unreleased remixes of songs from Affection: "All Around the World" (Attack Mix), "What Did I Do to You?"
 (Red Zone Mix) and "The Love in Me" (12" Remix).